... a few more important facts to consider, before we start exploring our feet for the Reflex Points.

 All you do is, ascertain a certain point is painful and that point relates to a certain part of the body.
 That is all, don't conclude or diagnose anything else.

-Reflexology is not the only modality which treats certain points on the foot to achieve a positive health outcome.
+Reflexology is not the only modality that treats certain points on the foot to achieve a positive health outcome.

 Whatever healing modality you may overlap with a reflexology treatment is just coincidental.